JS Deploy

 gzip_types text/plain text/css application/json application/javascript application/x-javascript text/xml application/xml application/xml+rss text/javascript;

-location /react-app/ {
+location /next-app/ {

-# nextjs config to resolve /foo => /foo.html
+# next.js static export: resolve /foo => /foo.html

-try_files $uri $uri.html /react-app/index.html =404;
+try_files $uri $uri.html /next-app/index.html =404;

 }